What Small Businesses Should Know About Biden’s Retirement Plan

 Dylan Telerski / 15 Mar 2021 / Business

-President Joe Biden has proposed changes to 401(k) retirement plan rules that would likely benefit low and middle-income earners.
+During his 2020 campaign, President Joe Biden proposed changes to 401(k) retirement plan rules that would likely benefit low and middle-income earners.
 In this blog, Ubiquity breaks down the potential impact of the proposed changes.

 Traditional 401(k) Regulations